-If anyone do [sic] not agree to these truths, he despises the companions of the Lord; nay more, he despises Christ Himself the Lord; yea he despises the Father also, and stands self-condemned, resisting and opposing his own salvation, as is the case with all heretics.
+If anyone do [sic] not agree to these truths, he despises the companions of the Lord; nay more, he despises Christ Himself the Lord; yea he despises the Father also, and stands self-condemned, resisting and opposing his own salvation, as is the case with all heretics.79 the Lord of all gave to His apostles the power of the Gospel, through whom also we have known the truth, that is, the doctrine of the Son of God; to whom also did the Lord declare: "He that heareth you, heareth Me; he that despiseth you despiseth Me, and Him that sent Me."81

-Irenaeus appeals to the tradition received from the apostles by the church because this is, for him, "the only true and life-giving faith."
-The basis for this belief is his understanding that the Lord of all gave to His apostles the power of the Gospel, through whom also we have known the truth, that is, the doctrine of the Son of God; to whom also did the Lord declare: "He that heareth you, heareth Me; he that despiseth you despiseth Me, and Him that sent Me."81
+Irenaeus appeals to the tradition received from the apostles by the church80 because this is, for him, "the only true and life-giving faith."
+The basis for this belief is his understanding that

+79 From the context, "these truths" refer to the truths affirmed by the Gospel and, therefore, affirmed as well by the rule of truth contained in it.
+Irenaeus, Against Heresies III, 1, 2.

-Ochagavia, Visibile, 167-69.
+77 Ochagavia, Visibile, 167-69.

-&lt;sup>78 It would appear that Gnostics find no authority in any written text whatsoever.
+78 It would appear that Gnostics find no authority in any written text whatsoever.
 Tiessen, Salvation, 189, cites Perkins' evaluation that even Gnostic writings make no claim to authority.
 Truth is not found in any written text for the hermeneutic of Gnosticism is "still the hermeneutic of an oral tradition."
 But cf. Ochagavia, Visibile, 172-73, n.
 169, and 192.
 He lists evidence that casts doubt upon the assumption that all Gnostic traditions were orally transmitted.
 There is evidence to show that "the gnostic traditions were not necessarily 'oral traditions'" (Ochagavia, Visibile, 173, n.
 169).
 Ochagavia, however, also cited as counter-evidence the Gnostics' own claim given by Irenaeus in Against Heresies III, 2, 1.